eislerMeinName/complexPendulum/README.md

 >>>     friction: bool = True,                          #use static friction
 >>>     log: bool = True)                               #log step response
 ```

+For Training please use DirectPendulum or GainPendulum environment.

 ### XML-Parameter
 If you want to specify different kinematic parameters of a pendulum, edit params.xml file
 or write a new XML file as input to the environment.